 - k * dt / dx / dx * U(X-dt,T+dt) + ( 1 + 2 * k * dt / dx / dx ) * U(X, T+dt) - k * dt / dx / dx * U(X+dt,T+dt) = dt * F(X, T+dt) + U(X, T)which can be written as A*x=b, where A is a tridiagonal matrix whose entries are the same for every time step.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-FD1D_ADVECTION_LAX_WENDROFF, a Python program which applies the finite difference method (FDM) to solve the time-dependent advection equation ut = - c * ux in one spatial dimension, with a constant velocity, using the Lax-Wendroff method to treat the time derivative.
+fd1d_advection_lax_wendroff, a Python code which applies the finite difference method (FDM) to solve the time-dependent advection equation ut = - c * ux in one spatial dimension, with a constant velocity, using the Lax-Wendroff method to treat the time derivative.

-FD1D_HEAT_EXPLICIT, a Python library which uses the finite difference method (FDM) and explicit time stepping to solve the time dependent heat equation in 1D.
+fd1d_heat_explicit, a Python code which uses the finite difference method (FDM) and explicit time stepping to solve the time dependent heat equation in 1D.

-FD2D_HEAT_STEADY, a Python program which uses the finite difference method (FDM) to solve the steady (time independent) heat equation in 2D.
+fd2d_heat_steady, a Python code which uses the finite difference method (FDM) to solve the steady (time independent) heat equation in 2D.

 TEST01 runs with initial condition 50 everywhere, boundary conditions of 90 on the left and 70 on the right, and no right hand side source term.

 TEST02 uses an exact solution of g(x,t) = exp ( - t ) .* sin ( sqrt ( k ) * x ).

 TEST03 runs on the interval -5 <= X <= 5, with initial condition 15 on the entire left and 25 on the entire right.
 The solution should settle down to a straight line from the left boundary to the right.